kruzus/kruzus/README.md

 # Welcome

-React, TS and some Go 👍
+Learning Flutter and Dart, I like Go, TS and JS.